The 6 Best Bars In LA's Koreatown

 Bar, Pub Grub, $$$

-R Bar is an American-style speakeasy that proudly keeps their status on the down low – you even need a password to enter the place (check their social media or call ahead!).
+-style speakeasy that proudly keeps their status on the down low – you even need a password to enter the place (check their social media or call ahead!).
 With a raucous Metal set every Monday, power-packed karaoke nights on Wednesday, Thursday and Sunday, resident DJs for busting a move to on Saturdays, and the odd trivia night, live music performance, and storytelling show, the bar’s calendar is always overflowing with good times.
 Weekly drink specials keep the regulars coming for a revolving selection of tasty cocktails, and their weekend brunch is a force to be reckoned with.
 This place may be for lovers of the underground, but the secret’s out.

 Lock & Key